melezhik/swat/intro.md

 ```

 This results are quite predictable.
-First two routes succeeded - GET / and GET /login , another two routes failed - POST /login and GET /restricted/area.
-To not overwhelm this post with too many logs I run swat in \`quite' mode ( using `-q` options for prove which internally swat relies upon ), to see detailed output ( which is by default ) one may run swat as is without any options:
+First two routes succeeded - GET / and GET /login ,
+another two ones failed - POST /login and GET /restricted/area.

+Running swat in \`quite' mode ( using `-q` options for prove which internally swat relies upon )
+provides not many useful information, to get more detailed output run without any options:

 ```